weaveworks/scope/site/plugins.md

 	}()
 ```

-This will ensure that when the plugin terminates because of an error or an interrupt command, the `/var/run/scope/plugins/plugins-id` directory will be removed.
+This ensures that when the plugin terminates because of an error or an interrupt command, the `/var/run/scope/plugins/plugins-id` directory will be removed.

 A bare minimum boilerplate can be the following:

 ```go